VE3NEA/SkyCAT/docs/skycatd.md

 There is no installer, just [download](download.md) and unzip all files to a folder.

+Check [this folder](https://github.com/VE3NEA/SkyCAT/tree/master/Rigs) for the latest versions of the command set file for your radio.

 Make sure that [.NET 9.0 Desktop Runtime](https://learn.microsoft.com/en-us/dotnet/core/install/) is installed on your system: